Home

 Advert

-Clarification, Might 6, 2022: This story has been up to date to mirror that Austin is the primary Texas city to use native tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with comparable applications utilizing different types of funding.
+Clarification, Might 6, 2022: This story has been up to date to mirror that Austin is the first Texas metropolis to make use of native tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with related packages using other forms of funding.

 Quelle: www.click2houston.com